 - Rinse the pieces of guinea-fowl under running water, then put them in a bowl with cold water.

-- Put in a cast iron or heavy bottomed pot a few tablespoons of extra virgin olive oil, the finely sliced red onion and the diced pancetta.
-Cook over low heat for about 15 minutes, until the onion is soft and transparent.
+- Pour a few tablespoons of extra virgin olive oil into a large pot.
+Add the finely sliced red onion and the diced pancetta.
+Cook over low heat for about 15 minutes, until the onion is soft and translucent.

-- When all the orange juice is reduced, the meat is ready.
+- When the orange juice is reduced, the meat is ready.
+Serve immediately.

 Searching for other recipes with guinea-fowl?
 Try the Guinea-fowl meat sauce.